Rehabilitation

 Our nature-based solutions projects complement the work we're doing to reduce our Scope 1 and 2 emissions.
 They don't compete for capital with, or replace, our decarbonisation projects; rather they are treated as standalone carbon and nature investments that can bring positive outcomes in the regions where we operate.

-We’re working with communities and local partners to identify, co-design and implement projects suited to the local area and that provide a fair share of benefits to all stakeholders, while also generating high-integrity carbon and biodiversity credits.
+We’re working with communities and local partners to identify, co-design and implement projects suited to the local area and that provide a fair share of benefits to all stakeholders, while also generating high-integrity carbon credits.
 Core to this work is co-designing solutions with communities to secure resilient and improved livelihoods through the protection, sustainable management, and restoration of nature.
 This approach complements our work to reduce the social and environmental risks and impacts of our operations.

 The role of nature-based solutions in our approach to climate change